May 11, 2021 #COVID Update for #Ward24 #Scarborough #Toronto

 The City of Toronto’s website can be translated into many languages using the GoogleTM Translate tool.
 This tool gives residents and visitors who speak other languages a way of accessing City information featured on the website.
 To change languages on the City of Toronto website, please click here: www.toronto.ca/home/translate/

-I am continuously updating my social media platforms and my website with up to date information:
+I am continuously updating my social media platforms and my website with up-to-date information:

 You can also reach me by: telephone at 416-396-7222 or email me at councillor_ainslie@toronto.ca